-The Amended Collaboration Agreement.
+The Amended Collaboration Agreement

-Under the Original Collaboration Agreement, Merck was required to notify the Company no later than March 17, 2021 of its unilateral decision whether to exercise its option to extend the research phase of the collaboration for an additional two-year term through March 16, 2024.
-In March 2021, Merck initiated discussions with the Company with respect to elements of the ongoing collaboration that might be optimized to better address the evolving interests and priorities of both the Company and Merck.
-After such discussions, on June 30, 2021, the Company and Merck entered into the Amended Collaboration Agreement.
 Pursuant to the Amended Collaboration Agreement, the prior two-year extension of the research phase under the Original Agreement was deemed to end on March 31, 2021, while a new three-year research phase commenced on April 1, 2021.
-Under the Original Collaboration Agreement, all of the Company's research and development programs, both those existing at the time the Company entered into the Original Collaboration Agreement and those the Company worked on during the research phase of the collaboration, other than aldafermin, were included within the scope of the collaboration.
-Under the Amended Collaboration Agreement, the scope of the collaboration and the resulting programs for which Merck has the Merck license option was narrowed.
-The collaboration as conducted under the Amended Collaboration Agreement, or the continuing collaboration, is focused primarily on the identification, research and development of collaboration compounds directed to targets of interest to Merck in the fields of ophthalmology and cardiovascular or metabolic, or CVM, disease, including heart failure, as well as certain laboratory testing and other activities on compounds that are directed to one of up to two undisclosed targets outside of the fields of ophthalmology and CVM disease, referred to as the lab programs.
-The ophthalmology compounds in the continuing collaboration include NGM621, an ophthalmology compound in a Phase 2 clinical trial, and its related compounds, and compounds directed against two other undisclosed ophthalmology targets and their related compounds.
-Collaboration compounds that remain within the scope of the continuing collaboration under the Amended Collaboration Agreement are referred to as continuing collaboration compounds.
-Given the narrowed research scope under the Amended Collaboration Agreement, the Company has the right, in its sole discretion, to independently research, develop and commercialize the collaboration compounds known as NGM120, NGM707, NGM831 and NGM438, their related compounds and all other preclinical and research assets that the Company researched or developed under the Original Collaboration Agreement but that are not included within the research and development scope of the continuing collaboration, which are referred to as the released NGM compounds.
+Under the Original Collaboration Agreement, all of the Company's R&D programs, both those existing at the time the Company entered into the Original Collaboration Agreement and those the Company worked on during the research phase of the collaboration, other than aldafermin, were included within the scope of the collaboration.
+Under the terms of the Original Collaboration Agreement, upon completion of a human proof-of-concept trial for a particular collaboration compound, regardless of the results of such trial, Merck had the one-time option to obtain an exclusive, worldwide license, on specified terms, to that collaboration compound, as well as to all other compounds that were directed against the same target and that result in the same effect on such target, or the related compounds, referred to as the Merck license option.
+Under the Amended Collaboration Agreement, the scope of the collaboration and the resulting programs for which Merck has the Merck license option was narrowed, but included NGM621 and its related compounds, and compounds directed against two other undisclosed ophthalmology targets and their related compounds and the CVMrelated activities and the Lab Programs.
+Collaboration compounds that remained within the R&D scope of the continuing collaboration under the Amended Collaboration Agreement are referred to as continuing collaboration compounds.
+Given the narrowed research scope under the Amended Collaboration Agreement, the Company gained the right, in its sole discretion, to independently research, develop and commercialize the collaboration compounds known as NGM120, NGM707, NGM831 and NGM438, their related compounds and all other preclinical and research assets that the Company researched or developed under the Original Collaboration Agreement but that are not included within the R&D scope of the continuing collaboration, which are referred to as the released NGM compounds.
 Merck retained the right to receive royalties at low single-digit rates on the sales of any released NGM compounds that receive regulatory approval and, if the Company decides during a certain time period to engage in a formal partnering process for a released NGM compound or negotiations regarding a license or asset sale of a released NGM compound, the Company is obligated to notify Merck, provide Merck with certain information and engage in good faith, non-exclusive negotiations with respect to such released NGM compound with Merck at Merck's request.